thatanikett/FND/README.md

 ## Disclaimer

 This application is a demonstration and should not be used to determine the credibility of real news articles.
 The analysis is based on a limited set of rules and does not guarantee accuracy.
-Always verify important claims through multiple reputable sources.
+Always verify important claims through multiple reputable and credible sources.